piroor/treestyletab/CONTRIBUTING.md

  * **Detailed steps to reproduce the problem.** For example:
    1. Prepare Firefox version XX with plain profile.
-   2. Install TST version XXXX.
+   2. Install Tree Style Tab version XXXX.
    3. Install another addon XXXX version XXXX from "http://....".
    4. Click a button on the toolbar.
    5. ...